vehicle-lang/tutorial/src/chapters/3-proving-robustness.md

 - obtain the model and `idx` files directly from the directory with [the supporting materials](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-3/exercises)

 Once this is done, define the spec and verify its robustness.
 Experiment with different values of $\epsilon$ and different definitions of robustness.

+# Solutions

+Some sample solutions are avialable in [this folder](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-3/solutions).
+But we recommend that you try solving all exercises first.

+Wish to contribute a new solution?
+Let us know and we will add it.